zhoujiahui01/DeepEnzyme_Score/README.md

 > [Boltz2](https://github.com/jwohlwend/boltz) and [DLKcat](https://github.com/SysBioChalmers/DLKcat) are an external tools and are **not implemented in this repository**.

-We designed a composite score **DeepEnzyme_Score**, to rank the variants, integrating both binding affinity and catalytic efficiency of enzymes,
+We designed a composite score **DeepEnzyme_Score**, to rank the variants, integrating both binding affinity and catalytic efficiency of enzymes.

 **Output:**